It's Trust: 6 Reasons You Shouldn't Hide Your Phone In A Relationship

 Realistically, a lot of these issues result from a place called “your phone.”
 If your significant other is prone to hiding his or her phone, or the contents of said phone from you, it’s probably because he or she does have something to hide.

-I hate to be the bearer of bad (and, in part, paranoid) news – but understanding that might in fact prevent more extended disappointment down the road.
+It's definitely not something anyone wants to hear – but understanding that might in fact prevent more extended disappointment down the road.
 Listen, I understand phones are private devices – and, within relationships, members deserve their own privacy – but withholding information, of any type, will inevitably result in skepticism from those on the outside.

 It’s not so much that you might necessarily want to read through her emails or look through her picture reel, just the same, as much as it’s the fact that it’s taboo to you, which happens to keep you up at night.

 Here are 10 reasons why you should never date people who hides their phones from you.

 Today, in many cases, your phone is indicative of your life.

 In today’s “digital age,” or whatever you’d like to call it, people’s faces are plastered to their phone screens nine times out of 10.
 What does this equate to?
 Our phones becoming little, hand-held versions of our own lives – full of all our likes and interests tailored into “apps.”

 By preventing someone you’re in a relationship with from having access to your phone, you might also be preventing him or her access from a part of your life he or she may feel more secure being let in on.